bbchen33/Data-Science/README.md

 # Data-Science
-This is a repository where I have my data science projects.
-Each file is a unique exercise.
+Each file in this repository is a unique data science project.